 In each jurisdiction, the total welfare income for which a household is eligible depends on its specific composition.
 For illustrative purposes, this resource focuses on the welfare incomes of four example household types:

 - An unattached single who is considered employable;

 - An unattached single with a disability;

-- Couple with two children ages 10 and 15.
+- Couple with two children, ages ten and 15.